particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 This is especially
-useful if you use the Device Vitals historical graphs in the Console, and want regular intervals of data for analysis.For instance, to publish vitals every hour, add the following to your `setup()` function:
+useful if you use the Device Vitals historical graphs in the Console, and want regular intervals of data for analysis.
+For instance, to publish vitals every hour, add the following to your `setup()` function:

 ```cpp